sarkadava/MotionTrackingPipeline_Workshop_ZAS2025/README.md

 ### Step 4: Prepare your environment

 During the workshop, we will work with so-called *virtual environment*.
-I will not go into detail, but environment essentially make sure that our project is safely isolated from the rest of the Python packages and certain versions therefore do not collide.
+I will not go into details here, but environment essentially make sure that our project is safely isolated from the rest of the Python packages and certain versions therefore do not collide.

 Now turn on your Anaconda Prompt and type